 What’s happening with shellmounds now?

-Gould and others regularly hold intertribal prayers here.
+Gould and others regularly hold intertribal prayers here, on the current parking lot.
 Over her decades as an activist, Gould said Ohlone events have grown stronger, and the crowds have grown larger.

-She sees this as part of a larger Ohlone resurgence: being consulted by the Hearst Museum that houses bones of their relatives, reviving dance steps no one has followed in 100 years, and learning traditional languages — not spoken in generations — from tape recordings.
+She sees this as part of a larger Ohlone resurgence: consulting for the Hearst Museum that houses bones of their relatives, reviving dance steps no one has followed in 100 years, and learning traditional languages — not spoken in generations — from tape recordings.

-Her hope is to renew more Ohlone ways, just as she hopes to build a new mound on the site of an old one, once flattened.
+Her hope is to renew more Ohlone ways, just as she hopes to build a new shellmound on the site of an old one, once flattened.